Belfast's Iconic Strand Cinema Celebrates 90th Anniversary with Β£7m Revival Plans

 Why It Matters

 The Strand Cinema is more than just a place to watch films.
-It is a community institution that has played an important role in the cultural life of east Belfast for 90 years.
-Its revival is a positive story for a part of the city that has faced significant challenges, and a reminder of the importance of cultural institutions to community wellbeing.
+It is a community institution that has played a central role in the cultural life of east Belfast for nine decades, surviving the Blitz, the Troubles, and the rise of multiplex cinemas to remain a cherished local landmark.
+Its revival is a profoundly positive story for a part of the city that has faced significant challenges, and a powerful reminder of the importance of cultural institutions to community wellbeing and civic identity.
+The restoration demonstrates what can be achieved when public funding bodies, local government, and community organisations work together to preserve irreplaceable heritage for future generations.

 What's Next